adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 Unlike SGP/SIMEX calculation in SGP package Castellano and McCaffrey:
 - Used closed-form equations to estimate "SIMEX SGPs" |
   + No simulation/extrapolation, quantile regression, etc. |
-  + Make assumptions about data distributions and ME structures that don't always hold |
+  + Rely on assumptions about data and ME structures that don't always hold |
 - Produces continuous SIMEX SGP values |
   + Re-ranking integer values from the SGP calculations ... not impressive |